Rafelesueg/raff-postalgo/README.md

 # raff-postalgo
-PostalGo job is a easy to use job to install in your FiveM server - custom settings
+PostalGo job is a easy to use job to install in your FiveM server - with custom settings

 Just fill config.lua based on your own preferences.